autopi-io/documentation/docs/cloud/device_management/dashboard/adding_a_new_widget_from_scratch.md

 You can only create widgets for data already logged, so you will have to log some data for your new logger before you can visualize it.
-But dont worry, your data is always stored and once it starts streaming into the cloud it will be visualized for all previous trips which also used the new logger.
+But dont worry, your data is always stored and once it starts streaming into the [Cloud](https://www.autopi.io/software-platform/cloud-management) it will be visualized for all previous trips which also used the new logger.

 With these three steps you should be able to visualize all data from your vehicle.